sedexch/sedexch.github.io/docs/v6/orchestration.md

 # Kubernetes & Co.

+The sedex client Docker container can be run on a Kubernetes-based orchestration platform.
+The following points must be taken into account.

 ## Memory Allocation
 It is recommended to allocate at least 1GB memory for the sedex docker container.
 If additional containers will run within a Kubernetes Pod (e.g. side car proxies of a service mesh), their memory requirements must be added and more memory must be allocated to the Pod accordingly.